sf::st_as_sf(data.table::rbindllist(<list_of_sf>))

 A simple

-trick solves this issue inherent to sf
+trick solves this issue inherent to sf-objects compiled

-with data.table::rbindlist()
+with data.table::rbindlist():

 sf_former_dt <- sf_former_dt[1:nrow(sf_former_dt), ]